sisl/SceneInformer/README.md

 Tested on Ubuntu 20.04 + Nvidia TITAN RTX 24 GB + AMD Ryzen Threadripper 3960X 24-Core

 ## Dataset Processing
 Download the Waymo Motion tfrecords dataset and update the paths in the script below.
-Processing the dataset takes time, so download a single sample from Waymo Motion v1.2.0 (training.tfrecord-00000-of-01000) and check the Jupyter notebook in the 'scripts' directory to see if the visualization meets expectations.
+Processing the dataset takes time, so download a single sample from Waymo Motion v1.2.0 (training.tfrecord-00000-of-01000, scenario format) and check the Jupyter notebook in the 'scripts' directory to see if the visualization meets expectations.
 ```
 sh process_dataset.sh
 ```